lihoang6/launchables/README.md

 ## Acknowledgments

-Built for the NVIDIA Launchables ecosystem.
-Special thanks to the Brev team for making AI deployment accessible to everyone.
+Built for Brev's Launchables feature.
+Special thanks to the NVIDIA Brev team for making AI deployment accessible to everyone.

 ---